UserCorbett/claims-triage-agents/README.md

 A senior engineer reading this will spot what's missing.
 To save you the time:

-- **No real deployment.** The Terraform under `infra/` is a stub — it's structurally a Lambda + API Gateway + IAM setup, but I haven't run it.
+- **No real deployment.** The Terraform under `infra/` is a stub, it's structurally a Lambda + API Gateway + IAM setup, but I haven't run it.
 The point is to show I understand the deployment shape, not to claim I've shipped to production AWS.
 - **No real policies.** `policies.py` is a small synthetic library.
 Real coverage logic in a real insurer would hit policy admin systems and have a hundred edge cases this doesn't.
 - **No human-in-the-loop UI.** Every triage system needs one in production.
 Out of scope here.
 - **No production-grade observability.** Structured JSON logs only; no OpenTelemetry, no traces, no LangSmith integration.
 Easy to add; deliberate omission for v1.